 13. Long Copy vs. Short Copy

 Most marketers don’t consider how long their emails are or whether their subscribers are likely to read through the entire thing.
-But some emails are also too short, which can confuse your subscribers if you don’t provide enough information.
-According to Boomerang, the ideal email length is between 50 and 125 words, so copy length is a variable worth testing.
+But some emails are also too short, which can confuse your subscribers if you aren’t providing enough information.
+According to HubSpot, the ideal email length is between 50 and 125 words, so copy length is a variable worth testing.